-His work has been exhibited at the National Portrait Gallery (London), Rencontres d’Arles, the Promenades photographiques de Vendôme, the International Festival of Journalism (France), KT&G (Seoul, Korea), the GoEun Museum of Photography (Busan, Korea), Portrait(s) Vichy, Circulation(s), the Festival Photo La Gacilly, the Galerie Château d’Eau in Toulouse, Seen Fifteen (London) and the Lentos Kunstmuseum (Linz, Austria).
+His work has been exhibited widely, including at the National Portrait Gallery (London), Rencontres d’Arles, the Promenades photographiques de Vendôme, and internationally at venues such as the GoEun Museum (Busan, Korea) and Lentos Kunstmuseum (Linz, Austria).

 BOOKS